Does it pay to be A+ Certified?

 Experience vs. Certification

 Experience vs. certification is always a very significant consideration when it comes to IT certification but even more so when it comes to A+ certification.
 Why?
-Because since A+ certification is an entry level certification the experience vs. certification conundrum can be especially acute for the job seeker.
+Because since A+ certification is an entry-level certification the experience vs. certification conundrum can be especially acute for the job seeker.
 It’s the issue of all those ads asking for experience that the newly trained, newly A+ certified individual faces.
-Now, don’t get me wrong, just because this issue is out there it does not make entry level certification useless as some will claim.
-Although I don’t have any studies on this, my belief has always been that the candidate in this position without certification will have a much longer job search that the one that at least has that on his resume.
+Now, don’t get me wrong, just because this issue is out there it does not make entry-level certification useless as some will claim.
+Although I don’t have any studies on this, my belief has always been that the candidate in this position without certification will have a much longer job search than the one that at least has that on his resume.
 What I have seen is employers that just ended up taking a chance on somebody new and inexperienced even when their ideal scenario required experience.
 There is no question that the employer who in that situation, is facing two more or less equal applications, will lessen the risk by hiring the certified candidate.

 If you are a new entrant into the profession and you know you are going to only face ads requiring experience then go volunteer somewhere.
 Offer your free support services at a local nonprofit, for-profit, local high school or college.
 It doesn’t matter where just get even a few months experience because in the eyes of most employers there is a world of difference between no experience and a little experience.
 In part this is because now, even after just a handful of months of volunteering, you have not only a little experience but also a professional reference in desktop support.
 That is very significant as it will, in the eyes of your prospective employer, contribute to reducing the risk of hiring you.

 The impact of A+ on the likely hood of getting the job

-Here is an example of an ad that asks for A+:
+Here is an example of an ad that asks for A+ certification: